 Here are some fun and free STEM challenge ideas.
 I suggest leaving them as open as you can stand.
 Let the students lead the process, as long as you give them the key checkpoints during the process.

 STEM Challenge using Pencils

 For lower elementary students, you can build a pencil catapult.
-This is a good example what the catapult could look like.
+This is a good example of what the catapult could look like.
 However, it is just one design.
-Encourage your kids design their own.
+Encourage your kids to design their own.

 RELATED: Leonardo da Vinci Catapult

 For kindergarten and preschool kids, you can try this pencil tower building challenge.
 Kids can learn different geometric shapes, the center of gravity, height, and measurements while practicing fine motor skills.

 Another pencil STEM challenge for all ages is to challenge kids to balance sharpened pencils on the tip.
 How could it even be possible to have a pencil standing on the tip?
 Once you find the trick, it won’t be hard.
 Science is magic only when you don’t know it.
 Need a hint?
 It is a center of gravity trick again.

 STEM Challenge Outdoor

 Most schools start a new school year in August or September when it is still pretty warm.
 It makes sense to do an outdoor STEM challenge for kids to run off some energy.

 Egg Drop STEM Challenge is always fun and can be adapted to different age levels.
 The idea is very simple.
 You design a container that protects the egg from breaking while being dropped from a certain height.
 No matter what is the challenge design, kids will learn the basic engineering design process.